FAQs for Taxpayers

 The individual credit limit of $1,000/$1,250/$2,500 annually can be carried forward for five years.

-The flow-throw credit taking into consideration income from LLC’s, Partnerships, and S Corporations must be used in the current year, the State does not allow you to carry this credit forward to future years.
+The flow-throw credit taking into consideration income from LLC’s, Partnerships, and S Corporations that do not make entity level tax election under HB 149 must be used in the current year.
+The State does not allow you to carry this credit forward to future years.

 How do I know if I pay AMT?

-The AMT shows up on Line 45 on Page 2 of your 1040 tax return; if you are paying AMT, the amount will be reflected on this line.
+For 2020, the AMT tax shows up on Line 41 from Schedule 2 of your 1040 tax return.
+If you are paying AMT, the amount will be reflected on this line.

-Since AMT is no longer applicable for many taxpayers under the new Federal tax law, can participating in the ALEF Fund still reduce my Federal tax liability?
+Since AMT is no longer applicable for many taxpayers under the new Federal tax law, can participating in the ALEF Fund still reduce my Federal individual incometax liability?

-For donations made after August 27, 2018 – No. Due to a proposed IRS tax rule issued on August 23, 2018, contributions made after August 27, 2018 no longer receive a Federal tax deduction for donations to the extent you receive a state tax credit for such donation.
-As a result, if you itemize your deductions, contributions made to the ALEF Fund will not be allowed as a charitable tax deduction and you will not receive any Federal tax benefit.
+Due to new IRS tax rule, contributions made after August 27, 2018 no longer receive a Federal tax deduction for donations to the extent you receive a state tax credit for such donation.
+As a result, if you itemize your deductions, contributions made to the ALEF Fund will not be allowed as a charitable tax deduction and you will not receive any Federal tax benefit unless you are under the $10,000 SALT cap.
 Similar to contributions made under previous tax law, the amount contributed can be used as a Georgia Income Tax Credit on your Georgia Income Tax Return.

 Can participating in ALEF Fund reduce my Federal AMT?

-For donations made after August 27, 2018 – No. Due to a proposed IRS tax rule issued on August 23, 2018, contributions made after August 27, 2018 no longer receive a Federal tax deduction for donations to the extent you receive a state tax credit for such donation.
+No. Due to a new IRS tax rule, contributions made after August 27, 2018 no longer receive a Federal tax deduction for donations to the extent you receive a state tax credit for such donation.
 As a result, if you itemize your deductions, contributions made to the ALEF Fund will not be allowed as a charitable tax deduction and you will not receive any Federal tax benefit.
 Similar to contributions made under previous tax law, the amount contributed can be used as a Georgia Income Tax Credit on your Georgia Income Tax Return.
 As a result of the new proposed IRS tax rule, itemizing taxpayers subject to AMT tax or limited due to the $10,000 SALT deduction cap can no longer reduce their tax liability by shifting state taxes to charitable donations since the donation is no longer deductible under the new proposed IRS tax rule.

 For a contribution made after August 27, 2018 will I pay more in tax than the tax benefit I receive from my ALEF Fund contribution?